-The Human Brain Project (HBP) is a long-term and large-scale research initiative that pioneers digital brain research.
-It aims to gain an in-depth understanding of the complex structure and function of the human brain with a unique interdisciplinary approach at the interface of neuroscience and technology.
-HBP scientists employ highly advanced methods from computing, neuroinformatics and artificial intelligence to carry out cutting-edge brain research.
-The acquired knowledge is translated into novel applications in medicine and technological advances.
-Researchers of the HBP also address the social and ethical implications arising from brain research and its applications.
+The Human Brain Project (HBP) was a long-term and large-scale research initiative that pioneered digital brain research.
+It contributed to a deeper understanding of the complex structure and function of the human brain with a unique interdisciplinary approach at the interface of neuroscience and technology.
+The project brought together neuroscientists, engineers, physicists, statisticians, computer scientists, but also researchers from the wider life sciences and ethics experts, to enhance the understanding of the human brain.
+HBP scientists employed highly advanced methods from computing, neuroinformatics and artificial intelligence to carry out cutting-edge brain research.
+The acquired knowledge has been translated into novel applications in medicine and technological advances.
+Researchers of the HBP also addressed the social and ethical implications arising from brain research and its applications.

 Leadership

-The project is led by Katrin Amunts (Scientific Director) and Pawel Swieboda (General Director).
+The project was led by Katrin Amunts (Director General).

-To facilitate the integration of brain science across disciplines and national borders, the HBP is building a research infrastructure called EBRAINS.
+To facilitate the integration of brain science across disciplines and national borders, the HBP built a research infrastructure called EBRAINS.

 EBRAINS offers an extensive range of brain data sets, a multilevel brain atlas, modelling and simulation tools, an access to high-performance computing resources and robotics and neuromorphic platforms to researchers.